 Regular Training and Education

 Continuous education is vital for all staff members.
 Facilities should invest in robust training programs that cover all aspects of Title 22 regulations.
-This includes specific training for administrators to ensure they maintain their RCFE administrator certificate and stay updated with any regulatory changes.
+This includes specific training for Administrators to ensure they maintain their RCFE Administrator certificate and stay updated with any regulatory changes.

 Comprehensive Policies and Procedures